jayantsharma/judeContent/phpEditors.md

 ## The Best PHP IDE

 It's hard to argue the importance of a good **IDE** when it comes to programming.
 A good choice can greatly enhance the productivity of a programmer.
-It's worthwhile to remember that the choice of an IDE is quite subjective; there's no such thing as the right choice.
+It's worthwhile to remember that the choice of an IDE is quite subjective and that there's no such thing as the right choice.
 Plus, every one of these tools has a learning curve.

 Here, we take a look at the various development options for **PHP**.
 There's a lot for the community out there beyond gedit and Notepad.